-- 16yrs or older: donate blood (may takes 1 to 3 hours to draw depending on how you want your blood to be taken, plus time for travel to the center) at Vitalant in Santa Rosa
+- 16yrs or older & >110lbs: donate blood (may take 1 to 3 hours to draw depending on how you want your blood to be taken, plus time for travel to the center) at Vitalant in Santa Rosa

 - Drop-in at the Petaluma Animal Shelter - North Bay Animal Services - on Hopper, and play with the animals.
 No need to call ahead.